tiangolo/blog-posts/angular-in-docker/README.md

 You can try and run that.
 It will run the tests in your local browser.
 And that's how you should test it during development.

+**Note**: as of now, 2018-06-29, a new, freshly generated Angular CLI project will fail 1 test, looking for a string `'Welcome to my-frontend-project!'`, you can change the string to `'Welcome to app!'` to fix the test.

-* But in a Docker container in your "integration" or "production" server, it will run in Chrome headless.
+* In a Docker container, in your "integration" or "production" server, the tests will run in Chrome headless.
 So, let's first make sure that Chrome headless runs locally.

 * Run a *single* (not "watch") test locally, in headless mode: